Xubuntu/wiki.xubuntu.org/content/proposals/telegram-bridge.md

 # Cons

--   Telegram isn\'t an open source platform
+-   Telegram isn't an open source platform
 -   The IRC bridge requires sysadmins to be available to fix any issues